 As you now understand, attention was a revolutionary idea in sequence-to-sequence systems such as translation models.
-The folks at the Google Translate team understood this very well.
+The folks of the Google Translate team understood this very well.
 Being full of ideas (and GPUs), these people had the amazing idea to push attention even further.

-This boiled down to this rather simple observation: in addition of using attention to compute representations (i.e., context vectors) out of the encoder’s hidden state vectors, why not use Attention to compute the encoder’s hidden state vectors themselves?
-The immediate advantage of leveraging this idea was appealing: get rid of the inherent sequential structure of RNNs, which hinders the parallelization of such models.
+This boiled down to this rather simple observation: In addition of using attention to compute representations (i.e., context vectors) out of the encoder’s hidden state vectors, why not use Attention to compute the encoder’s hidden state vectors themselves?
+The immediate advantage of leveraging this idea was appealing: Get rid of the inherent sequential structure of RNNs, which hinders the parallelization of such models.

 As professor Eugenio so eloquently put it:

 “ Drop your RNN and LSTM, they are no good!… Forget RNN and variants.
 Use ATTENTION.
 ATTENTION really is all you need! ”

 And so in 2017, in their now iconic paper Attention Is All You Need, the world was introduced to this new architecture: